How to Fold a Fitted Sheet—and Keep an Organized Linen Closet

-2. Bring your right hand to your left, and fold the corner in your right hand over the one in your left, enveloping it.
-Next, reach down and pick up the corner that is hanging in front; bring it up, and fold it over the two corners in your left hand; the corner that's showing will be inside out.
+2. Bring your right hand to your left, and fold the corner on your right hand over the one in your left, so the corner on top is right side out.
+Next, reach down and pick up the corner that is adjacent to the one that was in your right hand (it will be hanging in front), and fold it over the other two corners; this third corner will be inside out.

-3. Bring the last corner up, and fold it over the others; with its right side showing, it should envelop the other three corners.
+3. Bring the last corner up, and fold it over the others so it is right-side out.

 4. Lay the folded sheet on a flat surface and straighten it into the shape shown.

 5. Fold the two edges in so all the elastic is hidden.

 7. Continue folding until the rectangle is the size you want it to be.